huntern/hello-world/README.md

 This is a repository created for the purpose of learning github

 This is an addition made on the readme-edits branch which I plan to merge back to the master.
+This is another update for checking the commit message.